It’s almost inevitable.

 If your platters are damaged from this, your data will not be recoverable.

-In the event your external drive fails or falls you will experience a few common symptoms:
+In the event your USB external drive is not recognized any more, fails, or falls you will experience a few common symptoms:

 All of these symptoms means there is something very seriously wrong with your drive.